|Mission||Ceremonial Hunting Caverns|

 - Body Blow

-- The Ixodoom's standard attack is to simply try and crush you under its massive bulk.
+- The Ixodoom's standard attack is to simply try to crush you under its massive bulk.
 This attack is a straight vertical nosedive, so watch for the Ixodoom to line up and pause.
 There's a second before it takes the fall, so dash quickly out of the way.
 A speedy player can slip in close and inflict some more damage to its shell while it's briefly stunned following the impact.

 - Ixoling Spawn